Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ### Multi-module Kotlin JVM project
 #### Application of Kover plugin
-Add the following to build file in each module of your Gradle build:
+Add the following line to build file in each module of your Gradle build:

 ```kotlin
 plugins {